Booked and Released Meaning Explained: What Happens After an Arrest?

 What Is the Meaning of ‘Booked and Released’?

 “Booked and Released” describes a process in the criminal justice system.
-In this process, a person is arrested, undergoes booking procedures—including a public safety assessment—at the police department, and is released without waiting for a court appearance or transportation to jail.
-This usually happens for minor offenses or when the individual meets certain bail conditions, showing ties to the community, involvement with pretrial services, and legal representation from a criminal defense attorney.
+In this process, a person is arrested, booked—including a public safety assessment—at the police department, and released without waiting for a court appearance or jail time.
+This usually happens for minor offenses or when the individual meets certain bail conditions, such as ties to the community, involvement with pretrial services, and legal representation by a criminal defense attorney.

 What Happens During the Booking Process?